ThreatConnect-Inc/threatconnect-playbooks/README.md

 ## Documentation

-Documentation for the ThreatConnectⓇApp Framework is available here: https://docs.threatconnect.com/en/latest/tcex/tcex.html.
+Documentation for the ThreatConnectⓇ App Framework is available here: https://docs.threatconnect.com/en/latest/tcex/tcex.html.
 The framework provides commonly used Classes and Methods for writing ThreatConnect Apps.
 The Framework is intended to speed up the development process and ensure Apps contains the core functionality required.

-Documentation specific to Playbooks can be found here: https://docs.threatconnect.com/en/latest/tcex/playbook.html
+Documentation specific to Playbooks can be found here: https://docs.threatconnect.com/en/latest/tcex/playbook.html.

-Best practices for creating effective and maintainable Playbooks can be found here: https://github.com/fhightower/playbook-paradigms-and-constructs
+Best practices for creating effective and maintainable Playbooks can be found here: https://github.com/fhightower/playbook-paradigms-and-constructs.

 ## Contact
-If you have any questions, bugs, or requests please contact support@threatconnect.com
+If you have any questions, bugs, or requests please contact support@threatconnect.com.

 ## License
-Access to this Repository is governed by the Apache 2.0 License: https://www.apache.org/licenses/LICENSE-2.0
+Access to this Repository is governed by the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Terms of Service